-Table 5 contains a list of parameters and configuration variables which are supported by the AXI4-Lite Master BFM.
+Table 3-5 contains a list of parameters and configuration variables which are supported by the AXI4-Lite Master BFM.

-Table 5: AXI4-Lite Master BFM Parameters
+Table 3-5: AXI4-Lite Master BFM Parameters

 BFM Parameters Description NAME String name for the master BFM.
-This is used in the messages coming from the BFMs.
+This is used in the messages coming from the BFM.
 The default for the master BFM is "MASTER_0."
 DATA_BUS_WIDTH Read and write data buses can 32 or 64 bits wide only.
 Default is 32.
 ADDRESS_BUS_WIDTH Default is 32.
 MAX_OUTSTANDING_TRANSACTIONS This defines the maximum number of outstanding transactions.
 Any attempt to generate more traffic while this limit has been reached is handled by stalling until at least one of the outstanding transactions has finished.
 Default is 8.
 RESPONSE_TIMEOUT This value, measured in clock cycles, is the value used to determine if a task that is waiting for a response should timeout.
 Default is 500 clock cycles.
 A value of zero means that the timeout feature is disabled.
 STOP_ON_ERROR This configuration variable is used to enable/disable the stopping of the simulation on an error condition.
 The default value of one stops the simulation on an error.
 This configuration variable can be changed during simulation for error testing.
 Note: This is not used for timeout errors; such errors always stop simulation.
 CHANNEL_LEVEL_INFO This configuration variable controls the printing of channel level information messages.
 When set to 1 info messages are printed, when set to zero no channel level information is printed.
 The default (0) disables the channel level info messages.
-FUNCTION_LEVEL_INFO This configuration variable controls the printing of function level information messages.
-When set to 1 info messages are printed, when set to zero no function level information is printed.
-The default (1) enables the function level info messages.